The 5 Types Of Franchises You Could Own

-A business format franchise produces and delivers not only a product or service, but also a customer experience, all in accordance with the franchisor’s specific standards.
+A business format franchise produces and delivers not only a product or service but also a customer experience, all in accordance with the franchisor’s specific standards.
 In exchange for a one-time franchise fee and ongoing royalty fees, the franchisee also receives assistance from the franchisor in terms of training, marketing, quality control systems, and other aspects of running the business.

-Usually, it is not obvious to the consumer whether a chain establishment is company-owned or franchised because the consumer experience varies minimally or not-at-all from one location to the next, nor does it vary significantly depending on whether you’re at a company-owned vs. franchised establishment.
+Usually, it’s not obvious to the consumer whether a chain establishment is company-owned or franchised because the consumer experience varies minimally (if at all) from one location to the next, nor does it vary significantly depending on whether you’re at a company-owned vs. franchised establishment.

 Business format franchises vary significantly in how much they cost to open and operate.
-It may be possible to open a home-based franchise such as a travel agent franchise for just a few thousand dollars; at the other end of the spectrum, opening a popular restaurant franchise can set you back several million dollars.
+It may be possible to open a home-based franchise, such as a travel agent franchise, for just a few thousand dollars; at the other end of the spectrum, opening a popular restaurant franchise can set you back several million dollars.

 Is A Business Format Franchise Right For You?